zerohd4869/zerohd4869.github.io/_pages/about.md

 <span id="busuanzi_value_site_pv" style="display: none;"></span>

 He is a second-year Ph.D. candidate at the University of Chinese Academy of Sciences and the Institute of Information Engineering, Chinese Academy of Sciences, under the supervision of Prof. **Songlin Hu**.
 His research focuses on natural language processing and machine learning.
-He achieved first place in 5 semantic evaluation tasks at the SemEval Workshops and was honored with the Best System Award at SemEval-2023.
+He achieved first place in 5 tasks at the SemEval Workshops and was honored with the Best System Award at SemEval-2023 .

 # Research Interests
 - Representation Learning for NLP
-- Trustworthy Large Language Models
 - Sentiment and Emotion Analysis
 - Harmful Content Detection
+- Trustworthy Large Language Models

 # 🔥 News
 - *May 2024*: 🎉 One paper is accepted to ACL 2024 main conference.